ClaireCJS/clairecjs_bat/README.md

 ## At this point, everything is installed!
 The only problems you have at this point should be mostly-false error messages related to configuration.

-1. To deal with mostly-false error messages, you will even5tually need to edit ```c:\bat\environm.btm```.<br>
+1. To deal with mostly-false error messages, and to get our extra functionality working, you will need to edit ```c:\bat\environm.btm```, our central script that manages E-V-E-R-Y-T-H-I-N-G in a manner akin to unix .init/.rc files.<BR>
-	This is the most script, which is run every time TCC is run.
-This is the the equivalent of a unix .init/.rc type files.<BR>
-	This script defines E-V-E-R-Y-T-H-I-N-G. Harddrive letters (to eradicate the process of hard-coded paths in scripts), drive-to-machine mappings (for sharing drives across all local computers in this environment), repository locations (for validating and backing up all your various collections), the works.
-(Passwords, secret things, and secret API keys go in ```private.env```)
+	Examples of some things defined in this central script are Harddrive variables to eradicate hard-coded paths, drive-to-machine mappings to make every harddrive in the house/lan accessible to every other computer in the house/lan, repository locations for validating and backing up all your various collections.
+Secret things, like passwords, API keys, and IP addresses, might better belong in ```private.env```
-    * You ultimately want it to produce *no* output when it runs, or else there will be permanent ugliness.
+    * The goal is for ```environm.btm``` to produce *no* output when it runs.
       So let's get on that 😂😂😂

 ## Now let's go over some things you definitely will want to do: